hjylha/puzzlegame/readme.md

 - classes for pieces??
 - does Puzzlegame class need modification?
 - exploring weird paths (far from solutions)
+- should there be a response to trying to move the big piece out of the puzzle area
+- grid method might not be the best for placing puzzle pieces
 - would qt be better than tkinter?